cparedes/octopress/source/about/index.markdown

 well as other things of interest, such as programming, music, and general advocacy for various technology related issues.

-This blog is hosted on a [prgmr](http://prgmr.com) VPS, running Debian Lenny.
+This blog is hosted on a [prgmr](http://prgmr.com) VPS, running Debian Squeeze.
 This website is available on both IPv4 and IPv6.

 I also manage this server with [Chef](http://opscode.com), which is pretty